-(a) The Group leases various assets including part of machine and equipment, part of office buildings and plant.
-Rental contracts are typically made for periods within 6

-- months to 20 years.
+(a) The Group leases various assets including machine and equipment, part of office buildings and plant.
+Rental contracts are typically made for periods within 6 months to 20 years.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
-To protect the lessor's ownership rights on the leased assets, leased assets may not be used as security for borrowing purposes. - (b) For the three-month periods ended March 31, 2024 and March 31, 2023, the Group recognized rent income in the amount of NT\$11,242 thousand and NT\$4,094 thousand, based on the operating lease agreement, which does not include variable lease payments.
+To protect the lessor's ownership rights on the leased assets, leased assets may not be used as security for borrowing purposes.

+(b) For the 2024 and 2023, the Group recognized rent income in the amount of NT\$31,360 thousand and NT\$33,057 thousand respectively, based on the operating lease agreement, which does not include variable lease payments.